 - Our experts will complete the application form on behalf of our Client and assist them in preparing the supplementary documentations.
 These documentations will be sent to our Client for their signature who will courier them to our Mexico affiliate office along with notarized copies of their passports and proof of addresses for all directors and shareholders;

 - Our experts will also prepare a detailed Business plan relating to our Client’s company to support the account opening application;

 - Our banking team will submit all the prepared documents to the bank.
-After receiving an approval from the bank, Healy Consultants Group PLC will apply for the internet banking facilities on our Client’s behalf;
+After receiving an approval from the bank, Healy Consultants Group will apply for the internet banking facilities on our Client’s behalf;

 - Lastly, we would provide our Client with the i) bank account internet login and password information, ii) corporate cheque books and iii) corporate cards in a sealed letter.

 - Letter to bank authorizing opening of new account;

 - Articles of incorporation;

 - Identification of directors;